AI Slop is Easy Money

 Not only are more than half the articles on the web created by AI, but over 21% of YouTube videos being shown to new users is “AI Slop.”
 That’s according to a new report, which also found that the US is in third place when it comes to consumption of these low-quality generated videos.

-This does not surprise me, but it is what worries me most about the rise of AI; people and/or companies wanting to make a quick buck with the least amount of effort possible are going to increasingly generate primarily low-quality content using AI tools…
+I am not surprised by this.
+As a long-time YouTube viewer I’m seeing a good amount of AI slop myself.
+But this is what worries me most about the rise of AI; people and/or companies wanting to make a quick buck with the least amount of effort possible are going to increasingly generate low-quality content with AI-based tools…

 It’s estimated that the Three Minutes Wisdom channel, which accounts for almost a quarter of the country’s view count, earns around $4 million annually from ad income.